CoreSim/coresim/README.md

 ## Features

-- **Flexible Configuration**: Configure all testing parameters explicitly for your use case
+- **Flexible Configuration**: Configure all testing parameters for your use case
 - **Property-Based Testing**: Generate randomized test sequences with configurable distributions
 - **Failure Injection**: Inject failures with conditional multipliers based on system state
 - **Filesystem Simulation**: Abstract filesystem interface with controllable error injection